eliocamp/reproducibility-with-r/content/materials/day1/03-rmarkdown/index.markdown

 Each reference will have a key that defines it.
 To insert a reference with, use `@key`, or `[@key]` or `[@key; @key2]` to insert them inside parenthesis.

-It is also possible to use the LaTeX syntax but we prefer the markdown sintax to be able to knit the report to many type of outputs.
+It is also possible to use the LaTeX syntax but we prefer the markdown syntax to be able to knit the report to many type of outputs.

 ## R Markdown Templates